Why Hydration Matters for Your Health

 Replace Paper Charts

 P replaces paper voiding diaries with automatic timestamps, daily totals, and historical data.
-Used by patients with UTIs, OAB, BPH, and interstitial cystitis to share data with healthcare providers.
+It gives people with UTIs, OAB, BPH, and interstitial cystitis a simpler pattern log to share with healthcare providers.

 Read the full guide →